Have you just discovered your yogurt project still looks like milk? So now you’re asking, “What Can I Do with Failed Homemade Yogurt?”

 Oh the disappointment and anguish over wasting money on milk, not to mention your time.

-If you have been making yogurt for very long, you have probably experienced a failure.
-Oh, the disappointment, not to mention the anguish over wasting all that money on milk that isn’t cheap these days.
-I cannot count how many times I get desperate emails seeking to recover and make good yogurt from the same batch of milk or recycle the non-yogurt-milk into something entirely different.
+I can’t count how many times I get desperate emails seeking to recover and make good yogurt from the same batch of milk or recycle the non-yogurt-milk into something entirely different.

 Here are some suggestions based on my own experience:

-I put mine back in the microwave for 2-3 minutes, but the time may vary according to the size of the batch and your microwave.
+To reheat, I put mine back in the microwave for 2-3 minutes.
+However, time required may vary according to the size of the batch and your microwave.